solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 Prompting is an emergent property of an LLM meaning that this is not a feature that is built into the model but rather something we discover as we use the model.

 There are some basic techniques that we can use to prompt an LLM.
-Let's explore them.
+Let us explore them.

 - Few shot prompting, this is the most basic form of prompting.
-It's a single prompt with a few examples.
+It is a single prompt with a few examples.
 - Chain-of-thought, this type of prompting tells the LLM how to break down a problem into steps.
 - Generated knowledge, to improve the response of a prompt, you can provide generated facts or knowledge additionally to your prompt.
 - Least to most, like chain-of-thought, this technique is about breaking down a problem into a series of steps and then ask these steps to be performed in order.